 Grilled Salmon with Maple-Sriracha-Lime Glaze

-Grilled Salmon with a glaze of sugar-free maple syrup, Sriracha, and lime juice.
+Grilled Salmon with Maple-Sriracha-Lime Glaze is simple grilled salmon with a glaze of sugar-free maple syrup, Sriracha, and lime juice.
 So easy and delicious!
-And this tasty recipe is low-carb, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Rather cheeky of me to adapt a recipe from a famous movie star (although you do know that these movie stars don’t write their own books, don’t you?)
 But definitely my version was a huge success, and I’m thinking this same type of sweet and spicy glaze would taste great on chicken.